 While it’s best to determine your own boundaries with food, here are a few generic examples to get started:

-Furthermore, If you know you’ll have trouble sticking to your boundaries, you can consult a nutrition coach to keep you on track.
-A nutrition coach will help you set clear boundaries with food and develop smart eating habits.
+Furthermore, If you know you’ll have trouble sticking to your boundaries, you can consult a registered nutritionist to keep you on track.
+A nutritionist will help you set clear boundaries with food and develop smart eating habits.
 Moreover, they will keep you motivated when you need an accountability partner.

 Eating a snack or two throughout the day can help you stay satiated and feel energized between meals.
 However, finding healthier snacks while traveling can be challenging.
 When you pack nutrient-dense snacks, you can avoid processed foods and stick to your macro goals.
 Plus, it’ll help you save money.